canonical/candid/docs/configuration.md

 will be replaced with the DN of the user for whom candid is attempting to find group memberships.

+The `hidden` value is an optional value that can be used to not list this identity provider in the list of possible identity providers when performing an interactive login.

 ### Static identity provider
 ```yaml
 - type: static